-The City consulted with the agencies/organizations while preparing the AAP, through public hearings, workshops, forum meetings, and training sessions (individuals and group discussions):
+The City consulted with the agencies and organizations while preparing the AAP, through public hearings, workshops, forum meetings, and training sessions (individuals and group discussions):

-• The City of Oxnard City Council conducted two (2) public hearings, on 2/14/23 and 5/16/2023, as prescribed in the Citizen Participation Plan.
+- The City of Oxnard City Council will conduct two (2) public hearings, on 2/8/24 and 5/7/2024, as prescribed in the Citizen Participation Plan. - Grants Management Division staff held four (4) community meetings on 1/18/24, 1/24/24, 2/1/24 and 2/8/24 to obtain input from the community.

-- Grants Management Division staff held four (4) community meetings on 1/19/23, 1/26/23, 2/2/23 and 2/8/23 to obtain input from the community. - Grants Management Division staff held three (3) grant application workshops on 1/18/23, 1/25/23 and 2/1/23 to interested parties to submit an application for grant funding. - Resident Input of Community Need Plan Year 2023 Survey was available on the Housing Department, Grants Management website from December 7, 2022 to May 16, 2023 and a survey flyer was distributed weekly in the city neighborhood newsletter. - A community Fair Housing workshop, free to the public, was conducted by the Housing Rights Center seminar was scheduled for January 25, 2023 Landlord and February 23, 2023-Tenants. - Consultations with four affordable housing developers (Cabrillo Economic Development Corporation, Habitat for Humanity, People Self-Help Housing, and Many Mansions) were held throughout the year; - Attended the regional Continuum of Care (CoC) meetings to discuss the application, homeless needs and program directions and strategies; - The City of Oxnard Commission on Homelessness conducts monthly meetings; - Facilitated monthly meetings bringing together service providers and the Police Department's Homeless Liaison Unit to coordinate services and planning; - Participate in monthly Veterans Case Conferencing meetings with the CoC, Veterans Affairs and service providers; - City Lead for Ventura County annual Homeless Point In Time Count; - Chair for a Regional Advisory Council for Mercy House (emergency shelter service provider); - Participate in monthly Community Intervention Court meetings with the police department, service providers, and city attorney
+- Grants Management Division staff held two (2) grant application workshops on 1/10/24 and 1/17/24 to interested parties to apply for grant funding. - Resident Input of Community Need Plan Year 2024 Survey was available on the Housing Department, Grants Management website from December 15, 2024 to March 15, 2024 and a survey flyer was distributed weekly in the city neighborhood newsletter. - A community Fair Housing workshop, free to the public, was conducted by the Housing Rights Center seminar was scheduled on February 21, 2024-Tenants and March 6, 2024 Landlord. - Consultations with two affordable housing developers (People Self-Help Housing and Many Mansions) were held throughout the year; - Attended the regional Continuum of Care (CoC) board and subcommittee meetings to discuss the application, homeless needs and program directions and strategies; - The City of Oxnard Commission on Homelessness conducts monthly meetings; - Facilitate monthly meetings bringing together service providers and the Police Department's Homeless Liaison Unit to coordinate services and planning; - City Lead for Ventura County annual Homeless Point in Time Count; - Participate in monthly Community Intervention Court meetings with the Oxnard Police Department, service providers, and City Attorney's Office.